Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 6: Klein Aus Vista Campsite, Namib Desert

 We pack up camp and enjoy breakfast before heading south through some of the most spectacular desert landscapes in Southern Namibia.
 Our destination today is the small outpost of Klein Aus, nestled in the Gondwana Sperrgebiet Rand Park.
 We arrive early afternoon and set up camp.
-For the active, there is a short optional unguided hiking trail.
+For the active, there is a short, optional, unguided hiking trail.
 Permits and a map are available at reception.
 We enjoy a beautiful sunset and dinner cooked over an open fire.

 • Meals included: Breakfast, Lunch & Dinner